cardstack/boxel/README.md

 1. `pnpm start:all` in the `packages/realm-server/` to serve _both_ the base realm and the realm that serves the test cards for node.

 Run `pnpm test` in the `packages/realm-server/` workspace to run the realm tests

+### Realm Server DOM tests
+This test suite contains acceptance tests for asserting that the Realm server is capable of hosting its own app.
+These tests require that the host be built with the ability to support realm based hosting.
+To run these tests in the browser execute the following in the `packages/realm-server` workspace:

+1. `pnpm start:test-container`
+2. `pnpm start:all`

+Visit `http://localhost:5000` after the realms have finished starting up

 ### Boxel Motion